 Steve’s Loop is the easier option, often taken by riders looking for the most epic scenery Fruita has to offer.
 The trail takes you right up to the edge of the canyon, providing some flowy riding and exciting exposure.
 Take your time, because this is the place to go if you really want to revel in nature’s unbridled beauty.
 The TPC team couldn’t resist and stopped often to simply admire the view and take plenty of amazing photos.

 Horsethief Bench packs a little different flavor.
 The entrance, known as the Horsethief Bench drop in, is legendary for its difficulty.
 It takes a path straight down the side of the canyon with large drops and holes that must be precisely navigated.
 Most walk, and only a select few successfully ride down.
 Once at the bottom you’ll be treated to a mountain biking masterpiece, a short loop featuring high-speed flow, drops, and plenty of technical chunk.
 A must ride for any aspiring shredder.

-The TPC gang watches teammate, Bruce Lin clear Horsethief Bench Drop-In.
+The TPC gang watches Bruce Lin barely survive the Horsethief Bench Drop-In.